 - Managing the project

 - Facilitating partner communication

 - Handling dispute resolution

 - Addressing investor issues

 - Overseeing service provision

 - For purposes of the impact evaluation, ensuring the following elements:

 - o recruitment of an adequate sample size

 - o high levels of participation in program services among the treatment group

 - o strong treatment-control contrast

-- o high quality and accessible data
+- high quality and accessible data

-As previously discussed in the Q2 2023 quarterly performance progress report, regarding managing the project and overseeing service provision, the project continues to experience lower than expected enrollment, driven by (1) few training providers interested in and eligible for participating in the project, (2) long contracting timelines to engage prospective training providers to start new training cohorts, (3) low rates of individuals starting and completing training, and (4)

-NYSERDA's decision to deprioritize study enrollment compared to its standard training projects given the project's challenges.
+As previously discussed in prior quarterly performance progress reports, regarding managing the project and overseeing service provision, the project continues to experience lower than expected enrollment, driven by (1) few training providers interested in and eligible for participating in the project, (2) long contracting timelines to engage prospective training providers to start new training cohorts, (3) low rates of individuals starting and completing training, and (4) NYSERDA's decision to deprioritize study enrollment compared to its standard training projects given the project's challenges.

-There are no challenges associated with training provider communication or dispute resolution that the project team would like to elevate at this time.
+There are no challenges associated with training provider communication or dispute resolution that the project team elevates at this time.
 Lastly, there are no investors included in this project.

-For purpose of the impact evaluation, a key challenge includes the lower-than-expected enrollment.
-While the original application goal was to enroll 1,000 individuals, only 372 study participants have enrolled as of August 28th, 2023.
-This figure excludes enrollments from the College of Staten Island and Hudson Valley Community College since they are no longer participating in the project.
-Failing to reach the target study enrollment of 1,000 participants will reduce the statistical power of the impact analysis, increasing the likelihood that we will not be able to detect true program impacts as statistically significant.
-Additionally, as noted, the treatment contrast varies across enrolled providers, which may dilute the estimated program impact.
+Regarding the impact evaluation, a key challenge includes the lower-than-expected enrollment.
+While the original application goal was to enroll 1,000 individuals, only 454 study participants have enrolled as of February 5, 2024 across the three training providers: Building Skills New York, The HOPE Program, and Nontraditional Employment for Women.

+Failing to reach the target study enrollment of 1,000 participants will reduce the statistical power of the impact analysis, increasing the likelihood that the evaluation team will not be able to detect true program impacts as statistically significant.
+Additionally, as noted, the treatment contrast varies across enrolled training providers, which may dilute the estimated program impact.